ShoaibShokat03/lite-spa/README.md

 ```
 import LiteSAPHandler from "./LiteSPAHandler.js";

-document.addEventListener("DOMContentLoaded",()=>{
 // Example usage
 const spa = new LiteSAPHandler({
   baseUrl: "http://localhost/spa/", //your website or app main base url
   rootSelector: ".root", // your root element where dynamic pages will be render
   handleForms: true, //  Handle form submition with LiteSPA or make it false
 });
-})

 ```
 ### Now run your website or your application is ready